-Our Detox Solution Commitment with Greenpeace
+Our Detox Commitment with Greenpeace

-In 2013 we were the first Swiss company to sign the Detox Solution Commitment and have already done much to comply with it.
-In 2015 Greenpeace designated us a «trendsetter» in the field of toxin-free textiles in its interim report.
+In 2013 we were the first Swiss company to sign the Detox Commitment and have already done much to comply with it.
+In 2015 Greenpeace designated us a «Trendsetter» in the field of toxin-free textiles in its interim report.
 This is both confirmation and motivation for us.
 In the next few years too we will continue to take further key steps to make our production of conventional textiles even more sustainable.

-2. Negative list for the use of chemicals
+1. Blacklist for the use of chemicals

 3. Measurement and publication of environmental data

-Publication on the IPE database
+4. Publication in the IPE database